Baidah Sultanate

 The Baidah Sultanate (سلطنة البيضاء), also known as the Sultanate of Al Rasas (سلطنة ال رصاص), was a state in South Arabia.'

+Founded in the 17th century, the Baidah Sultanate was at one point a very powerful factor in the region, but by the early 20th century, its influence had waned.
+From 1905 to 1912, the Baidah Sultan attempted to obtain a protectorate treaty with Britain, but the negotiations proved fruitless.
+Supplied by Britain, the sultanate repelled multiple Ottoman invasions during World War I. In 1921, the sultanate was invaded by the Kingdom of Yemen.
+Yemen conquered its capital in 1923, and fully subsumed it by 1930.

 History

 With the Ottoman withdrawal from Yemen in 1636 AD, Yemen became independent, but the southern provinces, which were known in the past as the East, separated from Yemen after the Turkish withdrawal and became fragmented into sultanates and provinces such as Yafa', Al-Fadhli, Al-Rasas, Al-Wahdi, Al-Awlaki, Lahj, Al-Haythami, Al-Kathiri.
 In Al-Bayda (Saraw Madhaj), a number of the Saraw Mazhaj tribes around Hesi unanimously asserted their independence.

 The Baidah Sultans were at one point a very powerful factor in the region, but in their later years their influence waned.

 From 1905 to 1912, the Baidah Sultan attempted to obtain a protectorate treaty with Britain, but the negotiations proved fruitless.
 In September 1914, it was reported that the Baidah Sultan refused to enter into a treaty unless Britain would promise to pay a stipend, give 100 rifles with ammunition, 2 cannons, and gunpowder.